 A senior seminar is the capstone course in which students study a topic in depth and develop independent research and creative projects, while also reflecting on their professional skills defined and tested across the arc of their coursework.
 ENG 3020 and the senior seminar must be taken at Hamline.
 ENG 3020 must be taken at least one semester before the senior seminar and are strongly recommended before taking 3000-level literature courses numbered above 3020.

-- ENG 1200 Introduction to English Studies - ENG 1800 Introduction to Professional Writing and Rhetoric - ENG 1900 Introduction to Literature and Criticism or WRIT 1500 - Introduction to Creative Writing
+- ENG 1200 Introduction to English Studies or THTR 1180 - Introduction to Film Studies - ENG 1800 Introduction to Professional Writing and Rhetoric - ENG 1900 Introduction to Literature and Criticism or WRIT 1500 - Introduction to Creative Writing